 There are two main ways to measure if you have too much belly fat.
 These include:

 - Waist circumference and;

 - Waist to hip ratio.

 Measure your waist on your bare skin just above your hip bone.
-Breath in and out, then take the measurement.
+Breathe in and out, then take the measurement.
 Do the same at your waist.

-To work out your waist to hip ratio divide your waist measurement by your hip measurement (e.g. waist is 80cm and hip is 85cm, then 80/85= 0.94), the health risks are greater if your ratio is > 0.85 for women and for Men: > 0.9
+To work out your waist-to-hip ratio, divides your waist measurement by your hip measurement (e.g. waist is 80cm and hip is 85cm, then 80/85= 0.94), the health risks are greater if your ratio is > 0.85 for women and for Men: > 0.9

 One study of 44,000 women found that those with large waists, even if they were at a low BMI, had greater risks of heart disease and cancer

 15 causes of excess belly fat in women

 While the tools and plans to attack belly fat once and for all may seem relatively straightforward, the causes of excess belly fat are less so for many women.